-The Fund aims to return in excess of 2% relative to the Benchmark Index although there is no guarantee that such levels of outperformance will be achieved.
+The Fund aims to return (gross of fees) in excess of 2% relative to the Benchmark Index over a full market cycle, although there is no guarantee that such levels of outperformance will be achieved.

 The Fund is actively managed (meaning that the Investment Manager has discretion over the composition of the Fund's portfolio subject to its stated investment objectives and policy as set out above).
 Subject to risk controls, the strategy pursued by the Fund does not impose overly restrictive limits on the extent to which portfolio holdings and/or weights must adhere to or may diverge from the composition of the Benchmark Index and while risk controls are implemented relative to the Benchmark Index, it does not prohibit the Fund from taking on active levels of risk across regions, countries, sectors or securities.
 The purpose of these limits is to ensure the Fund has appropriate exposure to these active levels of risk.
-While not required to make any investment in constituent securities of the Benchmark Index, the Fund has full flexibility to invest in securities not represented in the Benchmark Index.
+While not required to make any investment in constituent securities of the Benchmark Index, the Fund is nonetheless likely to have exposure to a number of its constituent securities.
+The Fund has full flexibility to invest in securities not represented in the Benchmark Index.